steveyttt/awscertnotes/developer/stepfunctions/README.md

 step function state machine encompasses all lambda functions
 - each function in a state machine is called a ```step function task```

+- When a state reports an error, the default course of action for AWS Step Functions is to log the error and perform a single retry after 1 second.
+If that doesn't succeed, AWS Step Functions will fail the execution entirely.